aapen/aapen/doc/do_loop.md

 ### +loop with negative index

 The [standard][STD-+LOOP] has this vexing phrase: "If the loop index did not cross the boundary between the loop limit minus one and the loop limit, continue execution".
 Obviously this is a mathematically precise way to handle both positive and negative indexes, and limits that are either greater than or less than the starting index.
-How do we translate it into valid jones?
+How do we translate it into high level forth?

 An ARM32 assembly implementation that I found looks like this: